evanharmon1/harmon-ops/machines/contraption/CHECKLIST-WIN.md

   - Add whatever docker containers, docker compose stacks you want as normal in /opt/stacks/aDockerProject
     - `sudo mkdir -p /opt/stacks`
     - `sudo chown -R $USER:$USER /opt/stacks`
-- [ ] Install Homebrew packages inside wsl with Homebrew
-  - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-  - Then follow the printed instructions to add it to your  PATH , usually something like: eval `"$(~/.linuxbrew/bin/brew shellenv)"`
-  - Permanently add that line to your shell config (e.g., ~/.zshrc or ~/.bashrc).
-  - Then you can install packages from a specific Brewfile: `brew bundle install --file=~/.Brewfile`
-    - Look through `os/brew` in this repo for which apps or Brewfiles you want to install.
-  - Prefer Homebrew for CLI tools and dev dependencies; for system‑level packages (network, kernel, etc.), keep using  apt  and reserve Homebrew for “developer‑managed” tooling to avoid conflicts.
 - [ ] Chezmoi
   - `chezmoi init https://github.com/evanharmon1/harmon-ops.git`
   - `chezmoi diff` to preview what it would apply.